UC Ready Business Continuity

 • Alternatives, workarounds, and/or manual processes in the event the dependencies is unavailable or inaccessible.

-• Potential risk impact that the University could experience in the event the business function could not recover and establish continuity within their recovery objective(s).
+• Potential risk impact that the University could experience in the event that the business function could not recover and establish continuity within its recovery objective(s).

 • Business Impact Analysis data is housed and maintained within the Business Function tab of the Fusion Framework.